-The document execution review by the independent third party has been on indefinite hold since June 30, 2013 while the Banking Agencies consider what, if any, additional review work they would like the independent third party to undertake.
-Accordingly, the document execution review has taken, and is likely to continue to take longer to complete than previously anticipated.
-In addition, the LPS default operations that were subject to the Consent Order were contributed to ServiceLink in connection with the Internal Reorganization.
-To the extent such third party review, once completed, requires additional remediation of mortgage documents, ServiceLink has agreed to implement an appropriate plan to address the issues.
-The Consent Order contains various deadlines to accomplish the undertakings set forth therein, including the preparation of a remediation plan following the completion of the document execution review.
-We or the LPS default operations contributed to ServiceLink will continue to make periodic reports to the Banking Agencies on the progress with respect to each of the undertakings in the Consent Order.
-The Consent Order does not include any fine or other monetary penalty, although the Banking Agencies have not yet concluded their assessment of whether any civil monetary penalties should be imposed.
-ServiceLink has accrued for estimated losses expected to be paid for this matter in our legal and regulatory accrual.
+The document execution review by the independent third party has been on indefinite hold since June 30, 2013 while the banking agencies consider what, if any, additional review work they would like the independent third party to undertake.
+Accordingly, the document execution review has taken and will continue to take longer to complete than the Company originally anticipated.
+In addition, the LPS default operations that were subject to the Order were contributed to ServiceLink Holdings, LLC ("ServiceLink") in connection with the LPS Acquisition and Reorganization.
+To the extent such review, once completed, requires additional remediation of mortgage documents or identifies any financial injury from the document execution services LPS provided, ServiceLink (as a result of the contribution of the underlying LPS business) has agreed to implement an appropriate plan to address the issues.
+The Order contains various deadlines to accomplish the undertakings set forth therein, including the preparation of a remediation plan following the completion of the document execution review.
+ServiceLink will continue to make periodic reports to the banking agencies on the progress with respect to each of the undertakings in the Order.
+Although the Order does not include any fine or other monetary penalty, the banking agencies reserved their right to impose civil monetary penalties at any time.
+Based on discussions with the banking agencies and actions taken by the banking agencies with respect to other companies, the Company believes the likelihood that the banking agencies will assess a civil monetary penalty is both probable and reasonably estimable, and ServiceLink Holdings, LLC has included an estimate of such loss in its accrual for loss contingencies.
+The banking agencies notified ServiceLink in December 2015 that they wish to discuss terminating the Order through a possible agreed civil monetary penalty amount in lieu of requiring any additional document execution review by the independent third party.
+At this time, the parties have not agreed on a possible civil monetary penalty amount.
+The Company does not believe an adjustment to the amount already accrued in loss contingencies is warranted based upon discussions thus far.
+The parties have entered into a tolling agreement to allow the parties to engage in these discussions.
+This matter is subject to a Cross-Indemnity Agreement dated December 22, 2014, between Black Knight Financial Services, LLC and ServiceLink Holdings, LLC.

 From time to time we receive inquiries and requests for information from state insurance departments, attorneys general and other regulatory agencies about various matters relating to our business.
 Sometimes these take the form of civil investigative demands or subpoenas.
 We cooperate with all such inquiries and we have responded to or are currently responding to inquiries from multiple governmental agencies.
 Also, regulators and courts have been dealing with issues arising from foreclosures and related processes and documentation.
 Various governmental entities are studying the title insurance product, market, pricing, and business practices, and potential regulatory and legislative changes, which may materially affect our business and operations.
+From time to time, we are assessed fines for violations of regulations or other matters or enter into settlements with such authorities which may require us to pay fines or claims or take other actions.